 '''

--- Administrative assignments

-snmpFrameworkAdmin

-OBJECT IDENTIFIER ::= { snmpFrameworkMIB 1 }

-snmpFrameworkMIBObjects

-OBJECT IDENTIFIER ::= { snmpFrameworkMIB 2 }

-snmpFrameworkMIBConformance

-OBJECT IDENTIFIER ::= { snmpFrameworkMIB 3 }

--- the snmpEngine Group

-snmpEngine OBJECT IDENTIFIER ::= { snmpFrameworkMIBObjects 1 }
+snmpEngineID

-snmpEngineID OBJECT-TYPE
+OBJECT-TYPE

 SYNTAX

 SnmpEngineID

 MAX-ACCESS read-only

+current

-STATUS current
+STATUS

 DESCRIPTION "An SNMP engine's administratively-unique identifier.

+This information SHOULD be stored in non-volatile

+storage so that it remains constant across

+re-initializations of the SNMP engine.

 ::= { snmpEngine 1 }

 snmpEngineBoots OBJECT-TYPE

+SYNTAX

-SYNTAX INTEGER (1..2147483647)
+INTEGER (1..2147483647)

 MAX-ACCESS read-only

-STATUS

-current
+STATUS current

 DESCRIPTION "The number of times that the SNMP engine has

 (re-)initialized itself since snmpEngineID

 was last configured.

 ::= { snmpEngine 2 }

 snmpEngineTime OBJECT-TYPE

-SYNTAX INTEGER (0..2147483647)
+INTEGER (0..2147483647) "seconds"

+SYNTAX

-UNITS "seconds"
+UNITS

 MAX-ACCESS read-only

+STATUS

-STATUS current
+current

 DESCRIPTION "The number of seconds since the value of

 the snmpEngineBoots object last changed.

 When incrementing this object's value would

 cause it to exceed its maximum,

 snmpEngineBoots is incremented as if a

 re-initialization had occurred, and this

 object's value consequently reverts to zero.

 ::= { snmpEngine 3 }

 snmpEngineMaxMessageSize OBJECT-TYPE

-INTEGER (484..2147483647)
+SYNTAX INTEGER (484..2147483647)

-'''

-'''

 MAX-ACCESS read-only

+current

 STATUS

-current

 DESCRIPTION "The maximum length in octets of an SNMP message

-which this {\tt SNMP} engine can send or receive and
+which this SNMP engine can send or receive and

 process, determined as the minimum of the maximum

 message size values supported among all of the

 transports available to and supported by the engine.

 ::= { snmpEngine 4 }

+'''

+'''

 -- Registration Points for Authentication and Privacy Protocols

 snmpAuthProtocols OBJECT-IDENTITY

 STATUS

 current

 DESCRIPTION "Registration point for standards-track

 authentication protocols used in SNMP Management

 Frameworks.

 ::= { snmpFrameworkAdmin 1 }

 snmpPrivProtocols OBJECT-IDENTITY

-STATUS

 current

 DESCRIPTION "Registration point for standards-track privacy

 protocols used in SNMP Management Frameworks.

 ::= { snmpFrameworkAdmin 2 }

 -- Conformance information

 snmpFrameworkMIBCompliances

 OBJECT IDENTIFIER ::= {snmpFrameworkMIBConformance 1}

 snmpFrameworkMIBGroups

 OBJECT IDENTIFIER ::= {snmpFrameworkMIBConformance 2}

 -- compliance statements

 snmpFrameworkMIBCompliance MODULE-COMPLIANCE

-STATUS

 current

 DESCRIPTION "The compliance statement for SNMP engines which

 implement the SNMP Management Framework MIB.

+-- this module

 MODULE

--- this module

 MANDATORY-GROUPS { snmpEngineGroup }

 ::= { snmpFrameworkMIBCompliances 1 }

 -- units of conformance

+snmpEngineGroup OBJECT-GROUP

+OBJECTS {

+snmpEngineID,

+snmpEngineBoots,

+snmpEngineTime,

+snmpEngineMaxMessageSize

+STATUS

+current

+DESCRIPTION "A collection of objects for identifying and

+determining the configuration and current timeliness

 '''